mlopezza/stroke-prediction/README.md

 ![stroke comp gluc](images/stroke_comparative_visualizations/comparative_by_gluc_category.png)

-- BMI: Using the BMI clasification from CDC, from patients with stroke, ---% had Obesity, --% had Overweight, --% had Healthy Weight and %.. had Underweight, the % of patients without stroke %---
+- BMI: Using the BMI classification from CDC, from patients with stroke, ---% had Obesity, --% had Overweight, --% had Healthy Weight and %.. had Underweight, the % of patients without stroke %---

 ![stroke comp bmi](images/stroke_comparative_visualizations/comparative_by_bmi.png)

-- Stroke and smoke: when we compare the porcentage of patient with stroke who are "smokes and formerly smoked", it is a biger percent of patients without stroke?
+- Stroke and smoke: when we compare the percentage of patient with stroke who are "smokes and formerly smoked", it is a bigger percent of patients without stroke?

 ![stroke comp smoke](images/stroke_comparative_visualizations/comparative_by_smok_stat.png)